 Please bear in mind this course includes distance learning and students will require a lot of self motivation and should be committed to maximise all the learning opportunities available!
 If a student invests more time on the course such as 15 hours a week then they will most likely complete earlier compared to someone who commits only 2 hours.
 You are usually expected to complete the course within 12 months from enrollment.
 However this time frame can extend given various mitigating circumstances.

-You will need to evidence Literacy skills.
-Students will also be expected to have access to 100 teaching hours.
+You will need to evidence Literacy skills at Level 4.
+Students will also be expected to have access to 100 professional teaching hours.

 You are expected due to the nature of course delivery to have access to the internet,computer and a word processor that can open and produce Microsoft Word Documents ending with the extension ‘.doc’.
 Candidates without Microsoft office are advised to consider free open source software such as Open Office.
 You however need to ensure your documents are saved and submitted for assessment as word documents ending with the extension ‘.doc’?

 Progression on completion?

 You can progress on to higher teaching courses such as the Masters in Education after your DET qualification and training.
 You can also after completion apply for Qualified Teacher Learning and Skills status (QTLS).

 Qualified status ( given by professional bodies membership or registration) is not regarded as a ‘qualification’ under the QCF.